Presentation

 Curriculum level

 The standard requires students to explore and justify varied ideas and perspectives.
 This involves evaluating and giving explanations or evidence to support their own ideas and perspectives as well as supporting or challenging those of others.
-To achieve the standard, within the texts, there needs to be evidence of each of the above.
+To achieve the standard, there needs to be evidence of each of the above within the texts.

 Assessing the collection of evidence

-There is no word limit for this standard.
-The sample tasks suggest the following approximate word/character/kana count for level 3: 500 characters for Chinese, 1000 kana for Japanese, or 500 words for all other languages.
+The following approximate word/character/kana counts for Level 3: 500 characters for Chinese, 1000 kana for Japanese, or 500 words for all other languages.
 These are a realistic expectation of the amount that may be needed to provide sufficient evidence from which to make a judgement.
 At all times quality is more important than quantity.